7 South Street, Litchfield, CT 06759

 - Wash your hands prior to beginning your research.
 Restrooms are located in the vestibule.

-- Sign the guest book and fill out a research form.
+- Fill out a research form.

 - Use only pencil and acid-free bookmarks which are available on the library counter.